pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_add.hbs.md

-## tanzu insight source add
+# tanzu insight source add

-Add a source report
+Use this command to add a source report.

 ## <a id='synopsis'></a>Synopsis